NethermindEth/StarknetByExample/src/ch00/interacting/factory.md

 # Factory Pattern

 The factory pattern is a well known pattern in object oriented programming.
 It provides an abstraction on how to instantiate a class.

-In the case of smart contracts, we can use this pattern by defining a factory contract that have the sole responsibility of creating and managing other contracts.
+In the case of smart contracts, we can use this pattern by defining a factory contract that has the sole responsibility of creating and managing other contracts.

 ## Class hash and contract instance